Loading NuWatt Energy...

 Available when the project is in a qualifying energy community: brownfield sites, areas near retired fossil fuel plants, or census tracts with high fossil fuel employment.
 Many areas in ME, TX, NJ, and parts of MA and CT qualify.

-Modified Accelerated Cost Recovery System allows the system owner to depreciate the solar equipment over 5 years.
-In 2026, the first-year bonus is 20%.
-In 2027, it drops to 0%.
-This is a separate benefit from the ITC but compounds the financial loss of waiting.
+Modified Accelerated Cost Recovery System allows the system owner to depreciate the solar equipment (5-year property).
+OBBBA made the 100% first-year bonus depreciation permanent, so the entire depreciable basis is expensed in year one whether the system is placed in service in 2026 or 2027.
+This is a separate benefit from the ITC.

 A project in an energy community using FEOC-compliant panels can stack the base 30% ITC + 10% domestic content + 10% energy community = 50% ITC.
 Add MACRS depreciation and the TPO recovers more than half the system cost through tax benefits alone.